-The ExCITe Center is currently working with artist in residence Peter English.
-This work is supported by a grant from the John S. and James L. Knight Foundation's arts program, which aims to engage and enrich Philadelphia through the arts.
-Peter is working in close collaboration with MET-lab researcher Jeff Gregorio to develop augmented instruments for use in an upcoming live music performance and interactive sound installation in June 2017.
+This ongoing work was supported in 2016-17 by a grant from the John S. and James L. Knight Foundation's arts program, which aims to engage and enrich Philadelphia through the arts.
+Philadelphia musician, music producer, and film maker Peter English worked in close collaboration with MET-lab researcher Jeff Gregorio to develop augmented instruments for use in a live music performance held in June 2017.
+Future development and exhibition in music performance and interactive sound installation are expected.

 Andrew McPherson.
 2012.
 Techniques and Circuits for Electromagnetic Instrument Actuation.
 In Proceedings of the International Conference on New Interfaces for Musical Expression.
 University of Michigan, Ann Arbor, Michigan.